Twisters

 “Consider what you are about to do.”

 I first read Frank Herbert’s initial Dune book back in the mid 1970’s.
 I was introduced to one of the most complicated and extraordinary universes of literature I have still ever encountered.
 It’s a masterpiece followed by several more books over the years that have more completely brought this world to life.
-The material’s cinematic journey as been somewhat less captivating and quite a disappointment.
+The material’s cinematic journey has been somewhat less captivating and quite a disappointment.
 The 1984 David Lynch film was a train wreck and quite possibly one of the greatest film failures in history.
 Since then a lot has changed.
 Today computer-generated images have progressed to the point that with enough money and artistic expertise a filmmaker can depict anything the mind can conceive.
 Images have become photorealistic, and the worlds of Herbert’s Dune universe can finally be brought to the silver screen with almost no limitations.
-But is that enough?

 Read More